RxFaction/Northstar-Mainframe/README.md

 -If attempting PCtoPC, in your browser open two tabs and go to *http://localhost:8080/index.html* on each tab.

--If attempting PCtoOther, on PC via browser go to *http://localhost:8080/index.html*, on other device on broswer go to *http://yourlocalip:8080/index.html*
+-If attempting PCtoOther, on PC via browser go to *http://localhost:8080/index.html*, on other device via broswer go to *http://yourlocalip:8080/index.html*

 -Click Start Viewing *FIRST*